RADON REDUCTION (NEW HOMES)

 The amount of radon is measured in becquerels per cubic metre of air (Bq m-3).
 The average level in UK homes is 20 Bq m-3.
 For levels below 100 Bq m-3, your individual risk remains relatively low and not a cause for concern.
 However, the risk increases as the radon level increases.

-What is the Radon Action level?
+What is the Radon Action level In The Home?

 UK Health Security Agency (UKHSA). (formerly PHE) recommends that Radon levels should be reduced in homes where the average is more than 200 becquerels per metre cubed (200 Bq m-3).
 This recommendation has been endorsed by the Government.
 This Action Level refers to the annual average concentration in a home.
 Therefore, on a typical domestic property, radon measurements are carried out with two detectors (One in a bedroom and one in the living room).
 Measurements are monitored over three months to average out short-term fluctuations.
 Larger homes may require more than two detectors.
 Although the guidance recommends monitoring over a three month period, there may be instances where a short term test may be necessary perhaps if buying a property.
 Shorter term tests are also available from Radon Protection UK Shop.